-Virtually the same regions showing sex differences in the GLM analysis (see below) also contributed the most to the classification with SVM in both experiments as indexed by the high correlation between the SVM weights and the beta values for the sex difference $2^{nd}$ level contrasts (r = .7 for the movie experiment and r = .6 for picture experiment).
-Namely, occipital cortex and fusiform gyrus and frontal regions showed strong weights indicative of male category while temporal regions showed the strong voxel weights indicative of female category (see supplementary Figure 3).
+Virtually the same regions showing sex differences in the GLM analysis (see below) also contributed the most to the classification with SVM in both experiments as indexed by the high correlation between the SVM weights and the beta values for the sex difference 2nd level contrasts (r = .7 for the movie experiment and r = .6 for picture experiment).
+Namely, occipital cortex and fusiform gyrus and frontal regions showed strong weights indicative of male category while temporal regions showed the strong voxel weights indicative of female category (see Figure S4).
 Interestingly, above chance level sex classification was obtained even with the responses to the control dimension.
-However, the cross-classification between the responses to the control dimension and the sexual stimuli was at chance level indicating that different activity patterns contributed to the sex classification for sexual vs non-sexual stimuli.
-In line with this, the spatial distribution of the SVM weight across the brain for the sexual stimuli and the control dimension were dissimilar as illustrated by the low correlation between the voxel weight maps for the sexual stimuli and the control dimension (r = .17 for the movie experiment and r = .07 for the pictures experiment).
+However, the cross-classification between the responses to the control dimension and the sexual stimuli was at chance level indicating that different activity patterns contributed to the sex classification for sexual versus nonsexual stimuli.
+In line with this, the spatial distribution of the SVM weight across the brain for the sexual stimuli and the control dimension were dissimilar as illustrated by the low correlation between the voxel weight maps for the sexual stimuli and the control dimension (r = -.17 for the movie experiment and r = .07 for the pictures experiment).

-Although the brain activity patterns evoked by visual sexual stimuli were predictive of subject sex, some subjects were misclassified demonstrating that these brain activity patterns were not fully sexually dimorphic (cf. Joel & Fausto-Sterling, 2016).
-Some previous sex classification studies suggest that misclassification is associated with a characteristic cognitive or affective profile (Satterthwaite et al., 2015; Zhang et al., 2021).
-In the current study, the misclassified males reported lower negative emotions towards pornography than the correctly classified males, but no other differences were found between the correctly and incorrectly classified subjects (see supplementary material).
+Although the brain activity patterns evoked by visual sexual stimuli were predictive of subject sex, some subjects were misclassified demonstrating that these brain activity patterns were not fully sexually dimorphic (compare Joel & Fausto-Sterling, 2016).
+Classification accuracy is partly determined by methodological factors such as the training set sample size (Balki et al., 2019) but some previous studies suggest that sex misclassification may also reflect a characteristic cognitive or affective profile (Satterthwaite et al., 2015; Zhang et al., 2021).
+In the current study, the misclassified men reported lower negative emotions toward pornography than the correctly classified men, but no other differences were found between the correctly and incorrectly classified subjects (see Data S1).
 Interestingly, those subjects who identified themselves as bisexual were no more likely to be misclassified than those who identified themselves heterosexual suggesting that brain activity patterns evoked by sexual stimuli are not dependent on bisexual vs. heterosexual orientation.
 It is possible that factors such as sexual history or more nuanced sexual preferences may contribute to the misclassification.